-On Thursday, October 26, AACTE will host the second in a series of free webinars we’ve organized on principal leadership.
+On Thursday, October 26, AACTE will host the second in a series of free webinars we’ve organized on principal leadership, sponsored by the Wallace Foundation.
 Please join us 3:00-4:00 p.m.
 EDT for Principals as Transformation Leaders: Serving Urban, Rural, and Alternative Settings.

 This webinar will feature school leaders who face unique challenges based on school settings.
 While we know principals can significantly impact student achievement in all situations, the challenges of a specific environment can require unique skills.
 Presenters will share aspects of their work, including: